top of page

 Online and in-person psychotherapy for individuals in Ireland who feel stuck in their own head, overwhelmed by stress, anxiety or low-mood, or repeating patterns they can't seem to break, even when they know what they "should" be doing.

-Macánta Psychotherapy is a mental health counselling and psychotherapy practice in Dublin 12 founded by integrative psychotherapist Alan Byrne.
+Macánta Psychotherapy is a mental health counselling and psychotherapy practice in Dublin 12 founded by myself, integrative psychotherapist Alan Byrne.

-The practice provides therapy for anxiety, depression and addiction, offering both in-person sessions in Walkinstown and online therapy across Ireland.
+I provide therapy for anxiety, depression and addiction, offering both in-person sessions in Walkinstown and online therapy across Ireland.

 The word Macánta means honest, sincere, and genuine.
 This reflects the core philosophy of the practice, creating a therapeutic space built on openness, authenticity, and respect.